Su-Lin Tan| Australian Financial Review| 8 July 2019

 However the boom of 2012- 2017 was unlikely to be replicated, he said.

-“What that period didn’t have was a royal commission [into banking],” he said.
+“What that period didn’t have was a royal commission ,” he said.

 The clampdown on lending volumes and standards meant credit would not be as easily available this time, particularly in aspirational suburbs outside of the centre of Sydney, he added.